dollodart/legbib/readme.md

 # License

-This uses the same LPPL 2 which Biblatex uses.
-This package only extends, rather than a modifies, Biblatex, and so the LPPL2 is taken without considering anything here as "a direct replacement component".
+This uses the same LPPL 1.3 which Biblatex uses.
+This package only extends, rather than a modifies, Biblatex, and so the LPPL 1.3 is taken without considering anything here as "a direct replacement component".